-See Claims That Can Be Made for Conventional Foods and Dietary Supplements for definitions of claims.
+See Label Claims for Conventional Foods and Dietary Supplements for definitions of claims.

-Structure/function (S/F) claims for conventional foods focus on effects derived from nutritive value, while S/F claims for dietary supplements may focus on nutritive as well as non-nutritive effects.
-FDA is likely to interpret the dividing line between S/F claims and disease claims in a similar manner for conventional foods as for dietary supplements.
+Structure/function claims for conventional foods focus on effects derived from nutritive value, while structure/function claims for dietary supplements may focus on non-nutritive as well as nutritive effects.
+FDA is likely to interpret the dividing line between structure/function claims and disease claims in a similar manner for conventional foods as for dietary supplements.

-FDA does not require conventional food manufactures to notify FDA about their S/F claims and disclaimers are not required for conventional foods.
+FDA does not require conventional food manufacturers to notify FDA about their structure/function claims, and disclaimers are not required for claims on conventional foods.

 Meeting Summary: Discussion of a Conceptual Framework for Structure and Function Claims For Conventional Foods February 2000 (Keystone Report)